The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 - Wattage -10 Watts

-- Power - AC Power Adaptor intergrated
+- Power – AC Power Adaptor integrated

 - Controls - Gain, volume, treble, bass, clean/overdrive switch